agiacalone/cecs-478-lab-pgp-new/README.md

 1. Install GnuPG as described above
 2. Clone your assignment repository (this one!) to your virtual machine
 3. Generate your public and private key pair
+4. Place your public key in the project repository folder as `public_key.asc`
+5. Commit and push your repository.
+Wait at least one working day (not weekend day)
+6. Pull your repository.
+There will be at least two new files there named `message_to_student.asc` and `verification.asc`
-4. Decrypt the message included in `secret_message.asc` using my public key `public_key.asc` and your private key `private_key_student.asc` (**Note!**: All file names must be *exact* in this assignment!)
+7. Decrypt the message included in `message_to_student.asc` using my public key `prof_pkey.asc` and your private key (**Note!**: All file names must be *exact* in this assignment!)
-5. Read the message
+8. Read the message
-6. Encrypt the *exact same message* back to my by using your private key `private_key_student.asc` and my public key `public_key.asc` as the file `secret_message_response.asc`
+9. Encrypt the *exact same message* back to my by using your private key and my public key `prof_pkey.asc` as the file `secret_message_response.asc`
-7. Copy your public key `public_key_student.asc` to the repository
-8. Copy the newly created `secret_message_response.asc` to the repository
+10. Place the `secret_message_response.asc` file in the git repository (don't use any sub-directories)
-9. **DO NOT INCLUDE ANYTHING ELSE IN THE REPOSITORY**, including your secret key and the decrypted message.
+11. **DO NOT INCLUDE ANYTHING ELSE IN THE REPOSITORY**, including your secret key and the decrypted message.
 Including either of these will cause you to lose 50% of the points for this assignment!
-10. Commit and push your repository to Github
+12. Commit and push the repository.
+Wait another working day or two
+13. Pull the repository and you should see a new file named `verdicts.json` and possibly others
+14. Read `verdicts.json` and fix any errors
+15. Commit, push, repeat until all errors are resolved
-11. Enjoy your favorite beverage, as you are done!
+16. Enjoy your favorite beverage, as you are done!

 ## Deliverables
-Your final commit and push with the files `public_key_student.asc` and `secret_message_response.asc` in the root directory (along with the files already included with the repository) is your submission.
+Your final commit and push with the files `public_key.asc`, `message_to_student.asc`, and the final `verdicts.json` in the root directory (along with the files already included with the repository) is your submission.
 Don't place your files in any subfolders or subdirectories.